dyte-io/ui-kit/CONTRIBUTING.md

 fix: Description # if a bug is fixed
 refactor: Description # if code is refactored
 docs: Description # if documentation is added
-lint: Description # if a lint issue is fixed
+chore: Description # if a change is made that need not be released
 ```

 ### Issues